yehuohan/popset/README.md

 ---

-**Popset** is a vim plugin to `Pop selections for operation`, which will be convinient for setting vim options, executing some function and so on.
+**Popset** is a vim plugin to `Pop selections for operation`, which will be convinient for setting vim options, executing function with args and so on.

-**Popset** is a new implementation with [popc](https://github.com/yehuohan/popc).
+The lastest **Popset** is implementated with [popc](https://github.com/yehuohan/popc).
 (The old implementation is in old-master branch)

 ---